Skip to content

 Route::delete('/user-profile', ...);

-Larajax changes this by reducing the page to a single entry route.
+Larajax changes this by consolidating each page to a single route.

-- Page behavior stays anchored to a single controller
+• Page behavior stays contained in a single controller

 class UserProfileController extends LarajaxController